-In August 2018, W H White Limited undertook a widespread consultation with the community on exciting proposals for a mixed-use development known as Canford Park, located north of Bearwood.
+In March 2019, W H White Limited submitted a hybrid planning application to Borough of Poole for a sustainable mixed-use development known as Canford Park, located north of Bearwood.

-Canford Park is an opportunity for a sustainable development of around 800 family homes (including up to 320 affordable homes), a 60-bed care home and supporting infrastructure.
+The planning application presents an opportunity for a sustainable development of 695 family homes (including up to 40% (278) affordable homes), a 60-bed care home and a central community hub with supporting infrastructure.
 It will create a unique community set alongside a new Riverside Country Park providing beautiful parkland which can be enjoyed by everyone.
 The development will also include a new community hub at its heart providing a focal point and range of community facilities, employment opportunities and small everyday shops.

 The Canford Park site is located on land north of Magna Road, Bearwood.
-Planning consent has been granted for a Country Park and another part is coming forward as a modern training complex for AFC Bournemouth.
+Planning consent has been granted separately for a Country Park predominantly on the former Canford Magna Golf Cub land.

 W H White have been promoting the remainder of the site as a sustainable location for new homes, with a series of Borough wide public exhibitions held in Autumn 2016 and more recently in August 2018.

-A Government appointed Inspector has advised that the Poole Local Plan is capable of being sound subject to modifications.
-The emerging Plan, at Policy PP10, includes an allocation for a minimum of 800 homes, a 60-bed care home and community hub at Canford Park (site UE2, North of Bearwood).
+The Local Plan sets out the exceptional circumstances that justify a carefully planned release of Green Belt land to help resolve the under delivery of homes in recent years.
+This includes at Policy PP10, an allocation for new homes, a 60-bed care home and community hub at Canford Park (site UE2, North of Bearwood).
 An extract of Policy PP10 is provided below.

 The wider Canford Park site may come forward in the future as part of a longer-term vision, which could provide additional family homes set alongside new facilities and infrastructure.
 However, this is not part of the current proposals.

-W H White is committed to bringing forward a planning application which evolves following comments from the local community and reflects the emerging Policy for the site in the emerging Poole Local Plan.
+W H White has evolved a planning application which takes into account constructive comments from the local community and reflects the adopted Policy for the site in the Poole Local Plan.

-The emerging vision for Canford Park represents a unique opportunity to bring forward a sustainable and attractive community for existing residents, as well as future generations.
+The vision for Canford Park represents a unique opportunity to bring forward a sustainable and attractive community for existing residents, as well as future generations. comprising: